Simplifying ROS2 controllers with a modular architecture for robot-agnostic reference generation: Experimental validation

-\item \textbf{JRG \textrightarrow{} PID \textrightarrow{} simulated UR10.} The user provides a few sparse joint-space waypoints to the JRG via action, which interpolates them at the controller rate ($f = \SI{1}{\kilo\hertz}$) and sends them to the PID controller \eqref{eq:pid} in simulation.
+Each experiment pairs a RG with one or more downstream controllers.
+Since the single-point reference functionality of the RG trivially consists of forwarding the received topic reference to the downstream controller, the experiments focus on trajectory tracking via actions.
+The effectiveness of the design and of the controller pipelines is qualitatively demonstrated through trajectory-tracking results.
+The following control pipelines are tested: \begin{itemize} \item \textbf{JRG \textrightarrow{} PDGC \textrightarrow{} simulated FER.} The JRG provides $\bm q_{d}$ to the PDGC \eqref{eq:gcpd} at frequency $f = \SI{1}{\kilo\hertz}$, which issues torque commands to the simulated FER. \item \textbf{JRG \textrightarrow{} PDGC \textrightarrow{} real FER.} The same pipeline is deployed on the real FER.
+Fig.~\ref{fig:ur10_square_trajectory} shows the robot executing the trajectory, with tracking results reported in Fig.~\ref{fig:gravity_compensation_pd_real_franka}.
+In this experiment, the user provides joint-space waypoints at the same rate as the controller ($f = \SI{1}{\kilo\hertz}$), so the interpolation functionality of the JRG is not exercised. \item \textbf{JRG \textrightarrow{} PID \textrightarrow{} simulated UR10.} The user provides a few sparse joint-space waypoints to the JRG via action, which interpolates them at the controller rate ($f = \SI{1}{\kilo\hertz}$) and sends them to the PID controller \eqref{eq:pid} in simulation.
 Tracking results are shown in Fig.~\ref{fig:pid_controller_simulated_ur10}. \item \textbf{TRG \textrightarrow{} CPC \textrightarrow{} simulated UR10.} The user sends sparse Cartesian waypoints to the TRG via action; the TRG provides Cartesian pose setpoints to the CPC at $f = \SI{1}{\kilo\hertz}$, which computes joint targets via inverse kinematics \eqref{eq:cartesian_pose_control} and sends them to the simulated UR10. \item \textbf{TRG \textrightarrow{} CPC \textrightarrow{} real UR10.} Similar pipeline on the real UR10, but the frequency is reduced to $f = \SI{125}{\hertz}$ to accommodate hardware limitations.
 An illustration of the trajectory waypoints given by the user is shown in Fig.~\ref{fig:ur10_square_trajectory}.
 Tracking results (after interpolation) are in Fig.~\ref{fig:cartesian_pose_controller_real_ur10}. \item \textbf{TRG \textrightarrow{} AC \textrightarrow{} CPC \textrightarrow{} real UR10.} The user sends a few Cartesian waypoints to perform an interaction experiment with the real UR10, consisting of sliding a piece of chalk on a blackboard, as shown in Fig.~\ref{fig:ur10_square_trajectory}.
 The TRG provides Cartesian setpoints at $f = \SI{125}{\hertz}$, which the AC modulates according to the measured end-effector wrench, as explained in \eqref{eq:admittance_dynamics} and \eqref{eq:admittance_control_law_final}; the modulated setpoints are executed by the CPC on the real UR10.
 The actual robot behavior is shown in Fig.~\ref{fig:admittance_errors_combined} in terms of position errors. \item \textbf{TRG \textrightarrow{} AC \textrightarrow{} CPC \textrightarrow{} PID \textrightarrow{} simulated UR10.} A composite pipeline consisting of TRG, AC, CPC, and PID controllers is executed on the simulated UR10 in an interaction scenario.
 The trajectory consists of a few Cartesian waypoints for a wall-sliding motion.
 In this experiment, the TRG provides Cartesian setpoints at $f = \SI{1}{\kilo\hertz}$, which the AC modulates according to the measured end-effector wrench; the modulated setpoints are converted to joint targets by the CPC and finally into effort commands by the PID controller before being sent to the simulated UR10.
 Fig.~\ref{fig:admittance_errors_combined} shows the position error between the TRG references and the actual end-effector position over time. \end{itemize}